 Growing up, exercise was not fun.
 I didn’t fit in at school, wasn’t athletic, and was overweight.
 PE was a horrible experience for me, and growing up in a small country town that celebrated individual sporting achievements, I didn’t feel like I fit in.

 5. Why is it important that I fit in?

 So after delving deeper, what is my real why?
 To create communities for people who don’t fit in.
-For those who are outside the athletic box and are looking for exercise options that they can do successfully, without comparison or judgment.
+For those outside the athletic box and looking for exercise options that they can do successfully, without comparison or judgment.
 When I look at all the programs and education that I have delivered or developed, they are not mainstream.
 They are outside the box.
 That is my why.